“Speaking of Modern Art” (24 Jul 2004)

 The unwashed have nevertheless rebelled against modernism, and so its practitioners and defenders have responded with condescension, one form of which is the challenge to be “open minded” (i.e., to tolerate the second-rate and nonsensical).
 A good example of condescension is heard on Composers Datebook, a syndicated feature that runs on some NPR stations.
 Every Composers Datebook program closes by “reminding you that all music was once new.”
 As if to lump Arnold Schoenberg and John Cage with Johann Sebastian Bach and Ludwig van Beethoven.

-All music, painting, sculpture, dance, and literature was once new, but not all of it is good.
-Much (most?) of what has been produced since 1900 is inferior, self-indulgent crap.
+All music, painting, sculpture, and dance were once new, but new doesn’t necessarily mean good.
+Much (most?) of what has been produced since 1900 (if not before) is inferior, self-indulgent crap.